Student exploring his surroundings while studying abroad.

 Back To Top

-What are the advantages of doing a faculty-led program?
+What are the advantages of doing a Pace Travel Course?

-Participating in a faculty-led course abroad is a special opportunity to take your learning outside of the classroom with an experienced Pace professor, and travel together with Pace classmates.
-The overseas portion of the course takes place during January, spring break, or summer, so you won’t miss out on anything back on campus during the semester.
-Financially, the shorter program is a more affordable study abroad option; there’s no additional tuition cost and there are scholarships available to help cover the program fee for the travel component.
-Learn more about Pace faculty-led study abroad programs.
+Participating in a Pace Travel Course is a special opportunity to take your learning outside of the classroom with an experienced Pace professor, and travel together with Pace classmates.
+The overseas portion of the course and majority of the class takes place during January, Spring Break, or Summer, so you won’t miss out on anything back on campus during the semester.
+Financially, the shorter program is a more affordable study abroad option; because Pace Travel Courses are linked to an associated semester class, there’s no additional tuition cost and there are scholarships available to help cover the program fee for the travel component.
+Learn more about Pace Travel Courses.

-What do I pay for a faculty-led program?
+What do I pay for a Pace Travel Course?

-Because Pace faculty-led courses are for credit, you’ll pay your usual Pace tuition for the semester.
+Because Pace Travel Courses are for credit, you’ll pay your usual Pace tuition for the semester.
 In addition to Pace tuition, students pay:

 Out-of-pocket expenses (airfare to/from the program location, visa, some meals, etc.) are not included in the Program Fee and are the responsibility of the student.
 You can view an estimated Budget Sheet for your program under the Costs/Scholarships tab of the program page on the Study Abroad application portal.
 The costs outlined are an approximation, as costs varies depending on your personal spending habits and individual needs.
 See here for scholarships.
-Learn more about Pace faculty-led study abroad programs.
+Learn more about Pace Travel Courses.

-More than 25 faculty-led courses are offered annually, to nearly 25 countries!
+More than 15 Pace Travel Courses are offered annually, to nearly 15 destinations!
 See here for a list of current (and past) program offerings, organized and led by Pace faculty.

 Back To Top